Advances in Bosonic Quantum Error Correction with Gottesman-Kitaev-Preskill Codes: Theory, Engineering and Applications: Closing Remarks and Open Problems

-\paragraph{Optical GKP} Another critical engineering task involves the generation of optical GKP states, which play a pivotal role in enabling bosonic quantum error correction for quantum communication since optical photons serve as the primary carriers of quantum information in this context.
-Simultaneously, the absence of optical GKP states poses challenges in photonic quantum computing, which offers the advantage of requiring less cooling compared to other quantum computing platforms.
+\paragraph{Optical GKP} Another critical engineering task involves the generation of optical GKP states, which play a pivotal role in enabling bosonic quantum error correction for quantum communication since optical photons serve as the primary carriers of quantum information in this context. \QZ{Although an initial demonstration of optically generated GKP states (albeit with low squeezing, 2.5 dB) shows promise~\cite{konno2023propagatingGKP}}, the absence of \textit{high-fidelity} optical GKP states poses challenges in photonic quantum computing, which otherwise offers the advantage of requiring less cooling compared to other quantum computing platforms.
 Chapter~\ref{sec:optical_gkp} presents several proposals in this area.
-However, to achieve high-quality GKP states, a series of experimental challenges must be addressed.
+Though, to achieve high-quality GKP states and photonic quantum information processing therefrom, a series of experimental challenges must be addressed.
 These challenges include developing high-quality photon number-resolving detectors, low-loss linear optical circuits, efficient microwave-optical transduction, and strong optical nonlinearity---as well as their integration onto novel quantum information processors, such as photonic chips.
 Overcoming these obstacles is essential to realize the full potential of GKP states.
 Exploring alternative proposals for generating optical GKP states may also hold promise in reducing the required engineering capabilities.
-As researcher further develops in this area, new and innovative approaches may emerge, potentially simplifying the experimental requirements and enhancing the feasibility of optical GKP state generation.
+As research further develops in this area, new and innovative approaches may emerge, potentially simplifying the experimental requirements and enhancing the feasibility of optical GKP state generation.

 \paragraph{Multimode lattice codes} While most strategies for scaling up GKP codes involve concatenation with surface codes, Chs.~\ref{sec:gkp_lattice} and~\ref{sec:QEC-multimode} have highlighted that this approach may only explore a limited subset of the available GKP encodings for multiple oscillators.
 Therefore, a more comprehensive understanding of the error correction properties of various high-dimensional GKP lattices is essential, along with assessing the costs associated with their implementation in terms of stabilization and control.
 In Chapter~\ref{sec:QEC-multimode}, an example of two-mode codes has been studied, presenting a practical option for QEC.
 However, considering the restrictions of practical QEC implementations, only certain lattices may demonstrate improvements over single-mode encoding in certain parameter regimes; hence the actual practical implementation of GKP codes is \emph{absolutely paramount} to consider when gauging performance of such codes.
 At the same time, we also need to explore other options for multimode GKP error correction that can achieve best results with \emph{optimal} lattices.
 We need to identify good GKP lattices~\cite{conrad2023good} and develop decoding strategies and implementations that match optimal recovery results~\cite{albert2018pra}.
 Investigating the feasibility of implementing multimode encoding using Hamiltonian engineering may offer a more viable path to scaling up GKP codes.
 Such investigations might lead to breakthroughs in developing practical quantum technologies that leverage the advantages of GKP codes and enable robust and efficient quantum error correction.